UAR-2020/LSA_for_Megaraid-Lsi-Avago-Broadcom_on_AstraLinux/README.en.md

 # This solution can be applied to newer versions of LSA (https://www.broadcom.com/site-search?page=7&per_page=10&q=lsa ).
 Please pay attention to the need to use a VPN in a situation with difficulty displaying a resource.

+https://techdocs.broadcom.com/lsa-lsi-storage-authority-software - I recommend reading the article in this knowledge base

 Successful integration and operation